rehabstudio/fe-skeleton/README.md

 ## Style and Script Bundles
 Because projects frequently have multiple bundled payloads of styles and scripts (often for different sections of a web application), the skeleton tasks for `scripts` and `styles` have been designed to cycle through an array of bundles and build each bundle independently.

 If you want to compile CSS or JS you will need to define the relevant bundles.
-You can do so in the styles settings (`run/tasks/styles/_common.js`) and the scripts settings (`run/tasks/scripts/_common.js`) where you will find further instructions.
+You can do so within `global.js` where there is a `taskConfiguration` object with sub-objects for `styles` and `scripts`.
+Further instructions can be found there also.

 ## Task Breakdown
 Each of the tasks have documentation at the top of their source files and list any potential command-line arguments they can take.
 Below is a short description of each available task.